FoundIzalith/amour-py/README.md

 ## Commands
 Commands can be invoked with the prefix **$ amour**.
 Make sure to include a space between the prefix and the command.
 Commands include:
-- Greeting.
+- greeting.
 Say hi to Amour
-- Wikipedia.
+- wikipedia.
 Get random Wikipedia article
-- Books.
+- books.
 Sends a random book recommendation
-- Suggest.
+- suggest.
 Give Amour a suggestion and she will save it to a file
+- wiki.
+Search dndwiki.io

-## Depencies
+## Dependencies
 Amour requires the following packages in order to fully function:
 - Discord.py
 - Requests